 Additive Manufacturing is a technology that allows companies to produce a prototype, individual components, and 3-D printing.
 “With Industry 4.0, additive-manufacturing methods will be widely used to produce small batches of customized products that offer construction advantages, such as complex, lightweight designs.
 High-performance, decentralized additive manufacturing systems will reduce transport distances and stock on hand“.

 There are many reasons to apply the Internet of Things in the Industrial fields.
 The companies can reduce the cost of operation and prevent the production line’s failure or stoppage in the future.
 The companies gain extra profit via service-oriented production system, and the managers’ needs will be satisfied for easier decision making”.
-The application of Internet of Thing devices can contribute to the data reading and transferring to the central databases; simultaneously; this equipment allows automatization of the data entry, which reduces data entry errors and data processing time.
+The application of Internet of Things devices can contribute to the data reading and transferring to the central databases; simultaneously; this equipment allows automatization of the data entry, which reduces data entry errors and data processing time.

 Cyber-physical systems, also sometimes known as cyber distribution, refer to an Industry 4.0-enabled distribution environment that provides real-time information collection, evaluation, and transparency in every part of a distribution operation.